-Nearly two-thirds of LGBTQ+ Americans report experiencing forms of discrimination, and existing federal law provides little to no recourse.
-Congresswoman Trahan proudly cast her vote to pass the Equality Act (H.R.
-5).
-She cosponsored this critical legislation which provides unequivocal protections from discrimination based on an individual’s sexual orientation or gender identity in a number of areas, including public spaces and services, housing, education, credit, jury service, and federally funded programs.
+Congresswoman Trahan voted for the Equality Act, a bill she cosponsored to provide unequivocal protections from discrimination based on an individual’s sexual orientation or gender identity in a number of areas, including public spaces and services, housing, education, credit, jury service, and federally funded programs.
 The bill also explicitly codifies the Supreme Court’s holding regarding employment.

 Congressional Equality Caucus

 Congresswoman Trahan is a proud member of the Congressional Equality Caucus, a group of Congressional lawmakers that work toward the extension of equal rights for LGBTQ+ Americans, the repeal of discriminatory laws, the elimination of hate-motivated violence, and the improved health and well-being for all, regardless of sexual orientation or gender identity.